IS303-Steffen/p03-hair-salon/README.md

       ```
     - Running the above code will likely give you this warning in the terminal:
         - `UserWarning: pandas only supports SQLAlchemy connectable (engine/connection) or database string URI or sqlite3 DBAPI2 connection.
 Other DBAPI2 objects are not tested.
 Please consider using SQLAlchemy.`
         - You can just ignore this.
 Peewee isn't officially tested with Pandas, but it works just fine so you can safely ignore the warning.
+You could also just use the sqlite3 library with `db = sqlite3.connect('hair_salon.db')` and that would also get rid of the warning, since you're using the accepted sqlite3 library to connect.

 ## Part 3: Check In Process
 - The point of this file is to simulate the check in process for a customer as a they walk in to the hair salon.
 Customers will enter in their phone number to check in.
 If the phone number is in the database, they are recognized as a returning customer and can choose to use their previously stored data.
 Otherwise, they are a new customer and more info will be gathered about them.
+- You can see the `check_in_process.pdf` file for an overview of the logical flow of this file.
+I recommend looking over it.
+It doesn't show every detail of each printed message & input message, but it shows the general logic of when you should be asking for information, when to create new customers, when to ask for hair styles/stylist preferences, etc.
-- Write all your code for part 3 in the `p3_check_in.py` file.
+- Write all your code for part 3 in the `p03_check_in.py` file.
-- This file should import `initialize_database, Customer, Stylist, Appointment` from your `p3_db_classes.py` file.
+- This file should import Customer, Stylist, Appointment` from your `p3_db_classes.py` file.
 1. Ask user to enter in a 10-digit phone number:
     - `Hello!
 Welcome to Incredible Cuts.
 Please enter your phone number to check in: `
     - Note: To make this easier to test, I included a customer with 3 appointments that has the phone number `1234567890`